Are you looking for something different ?

 I have been accumulating Post Office posters for over 39 years and many people have asked me to list them all.
 My initial response is that there must be thousands of items and where do I start.
 Well here is the start after 14 years I have added over 1000 A4 sized images and calculate that I have another 1000 images of larger posters to add.

 I intend to start by listing the A4 sized posters that appear in the Post Office counter screens.
 These posters are commonly referred to as "grill" or "grille" cards.
 They can cover any of the Post Office products or services, so I will focus on the commemerative stamps, definitive stamps, booklets and postal rates.
 Then move onto the dealer's and overseas agents products.

-It is not going to be possible to scan every item and catalogue it, so in the first instance I will deal with each section as a web-page and give examples of some of the items produced along with some idea of their distribution and the numbers produced.
-Th list the items and illustrate a percentage of them.
+It is not going to be possible to scan every item and catalogue it, so in the first instance I will deal with each section as a web-page and give examples of some of the items produced, a list of posters and illustrate a percentage of them.
 Fortunately the Post Office has given most posters a reference number, making the task slightly easier.

 If you have any information to share, points to raise or items that you would like to see on this web-site , then please let me know.

 Two new images in one day !

 approx. A3 poster ( unable to read the PRD number)